 My Daypack

-I carry an REI Flash 22 daypack.
+I carry an REI Trail 25 daypack.
 It is a solid hiking daypack with a lot of thoughtful, functional design choices which makes carrying your essential hiking gear easy.

 Read our reviews of the various day packs we have used for both hiking and travel.

+Carrying water is an absolute must when hiking.
 The basic rule is one liter of water per every hour you are on the trail.
-We typically carry a 3L CamelBak bladder in our daypacks.
+We typically carry a 3L water bladder in our daypacks.
 Since we know we can do around 2.5-3 miles per hour, depending on terrain, that limits us to around 9 miles total on the trail.

 If we are planning on doing more than that, we carry extra water bottles in the mesh side pockets of our pack.
-I really like my Kleen Kanteen Sport Bottles for that.
+We really like our Owala bottles for both light hiking and travel.
+The bottles have a flip-up cap, which keeps the mouthpiece clean.
+They are double-walled, so they keep things cold for a long time as well.

-We have only ever run out of water once on a hike: the aforementioned hike in Yosemite NP.
+We have only ever run out of water once on a hike: on the aforementioned Yosemite Valley Loop Trail in Yosemite NP.
 Fortunately for us, we knew where we were and were not far from the end of the trail.
 Still, it was disconcerting to take a sip on the water bladder and come up empty.

 So, now we carry a Lifestraw for emergencies.
 Bear in mind, this is intended solely to help us if we somehow are stuck in the backcountry and need water in a survival situation.
 I know this is not the ideal backcountry water solution but it is light and easy to use.